24 Kid-Friendly Minute to Win It Games

 Pencil Flip

 A simple but surprisingly challenging game.
-Kids start with one pencil balanced on the back of their hand.
-They have to flip it into the air and catch it—then keep adding pencils.
+Players start with one pencil balanced on the back of their hand.
+They have to flip it into the air and catch it, then keep adding pencils.
+If you didn’t get it, here is how it’s done.

 Balloon Keep It Up

 The goal is simple: Keep the balloon in the air for one full minute using just one hand.
-But trust me—kids start running, diving, and spinning trying to keep that balloon up.
+But trust me, everyone starts running, diving, and spinning, trying to keep that balloon up.

-At my niece’s birthday, we made it harder by adding two balloons—one kid ended up tangled in both.
+At my niece’s birthday, we made it harder by adding two balloons, and one player ended up tangled in both.

-Mom Tip: For older kids, make them keep two or three balloons up at the same time.
+Mom Tip: To make it difficult, you can go for two or three balloons at the same time.

 Cup Blow Race

-This one is SO FUNNY.
-Place an upside-down plastic cup on a table and have kids blow air through a straw to push it across to the finish line.
+This one is so funny.
+Place an upside-down plastic cup on a table and have players blow air through a straw to push it across to the finish line.
 Sounds easy, right?
 Not when your cup keeps spinning the wrong way.

-One time, a little boy was blowing SO HARD that his cup just spun in circles.
-He was laughing so much he could barely keep going.
+One time, someone was blowing so hard that his cup just spun in circles.

 Mom Tip: Use lightweight cups and have a clear finish line marked with tape.